alekshiidenhovi/C--/README.md

 ## Setup

 The project is tested only on MacOS.

+### System requirements
+The compiler targets the x64 instruction set architecture (also known as x86-64 or amd64).
+You will need a MacOS system with an x64 processor, or one with Apple Silicon that can emulate x64..

+#### Running on Apple Silicon
+If your computer has an Apple Silicon processor, you can use Rosetta 2 to run the programs you compile.
+To open an x64 shell, run: `arch -x86_64 /bin/zsh`.

+### Install Rust
 The compiler is implemented in Rust.

-### Install Rust
 Install Rust using [rustup](https://rustup.rs/).
 After installation, run `cargo --version` to verify that the installation was successful.

 ### GCC/Clang
 On MacOS, clang is the default C compiler.
 It is normally installed by default with Xcode.
 Make sure that clang is installed by running `clang --version`.
 In case the command was not found, you can install clang by running `xcode-select --install`.